Logo Voyage

 Talk

-The main language spoken in the region is Ossetian, though most people also speak Russian.
+The main language spoken in the South Ossetia is Ossetian and most people also speak Russian.
+Both of them are declared to be the official state languages.

-Given the ongoing Georgian-Ossetian conflict, most ethnic Ossetes will find it offensive to be addressed in Georgian.
+Given the ongoing Georgian-Ossetian conflict, most ethnic Ossetes will find it offensive to be addressed in Georgian, which is only used for communication in the Leningor region (within the compact residence of citizens of the Republic of South Ossetia of Georgian nationality).

 English is spoken by almost nobody.
 For this reason, the independent traveller requires a solid knowledge of Russian or Ossetian to get around.